Nepal's army ties to restore order as protesters seek former chief justice as interim leader

 KATHMANDU, Nepal (AP) — Soldiers in Nepal’s capital ordered people to stay home Wednesday after the military came out in force overnight to halt two days of deadly unrest that prompted the government’s collapse as protesters set buildings on fire.

-Representatives of the protesters met with military officials at the army headquarters in Kathmandu to discuss a transitional leader, with some of them pushing for the popular former chief justice, Sushila Karki.
+Representatives of the protesters met with military officials at the army headquarters in Kathmandu to discuss a transitional leader, with some of them pushing for Sushila Karki, a popular former chief justice.

 The demonstrations by thousands of protesters were sparked Monday by a short-lived government ban on social media, drawing a police crackdown in which officers opened fire.
 The protests escalated Tuesday with attacks on government buildings.
 The overall death toll in the violence has reached 25, the Health Ministry said Wednesday, with 633 people injured.